 In recent months, Mallavora have been popping up everywhere, from the stages of 2000trees, Boomtown and Burn It Down Festivals, to the catwalk at London Fashion Week where they provided the soundtrack to Unhidden's latest clothing range.
 Most recently, you may have heard vocalist Jessica’s incredible vocal abilities in an episode of BBC 1’s The Celebrity Traitors, a star-studded game show that features household names such as Stephen Fry, Alan Carr and Claudia Winkleman.
 Jess was called upon by the producers of the show to produce 'banshee-like’ wails, demonstrating her vocal range which stretches from beautiful high octave singing to the extremes of fry screaming.

-All of Mallavora’s achievements have been leading to this moment: the announcement of their debut album 'What If Better Never Comes?'.
-Set for release on March 27th 2026 via Church Road Records, this record showcases the band's growth as songwriters and highlights their constant hunger to push the envelope.
+All of Mallavora’s achievements led up to the announcement of their debut album 'What If Better Never Comes?', which was released on March 27th 2026 via Church Road Records.
+Achieving glowing reviews from Metal Hammer, Kerrang!
+Distorted Sound and Noizze, this record showcases the band's growth as songwriters and highlights their constant hunger to push the envelope.

 For Mallavora, the music comes first and foremost, but behind their powerful music also lies equally powerful personal stories - a fierce honesty rooted in lived experience.
 Guitarist Larry Sobieraj channels his own experiences of chronic illness into the band’s instrumentals.